gabrielsoltz/metahub/README.md

 3. Change to repostiory dir: `cd metahub`
 4. Build docker image: `docker build -t metahub .`
 5. Run: `docker run -ti metahub ./metahub -h`

+# Run with Lambda

+MetaHub is Lambda/Serverless ready!
+You can run MetaHub directly on a Lambda function without any other Infra required.

+Running MetaHub in a Lambda function lets you automate its execution based on your defined triggers or even manually.

+Terraform code is provided for deploying the lambda and all its dependencies.

+## Lambda use-cases

+- Trigger MetaHub lambda function each time there is a new AWS Security Hub finding to enrich that finding back in AWS Security Hub
+- Trigger MetaHub lambda function each time there is a new AWS Security Hub finding for suppressing based on MetaChecks or MetaTags
+- Trigger MetaHub lambda for identifying AWS Security Finding affected-owner based on MetaTags or MetaTrails and assign that finding to your internal systems
+- Trigger MetaHub lambda function for creating a ticket with enriched context

+## Customize behaviour

+You can customize Lambda behaviour by editing the file `lib/lambda.py`, for example adding your filters.

+## Deploying Lambda

+For deploying the Lambda function:

+1. Create a MetaHub Zip package
+2. Create a MetaHub layer package
+3. Deploy Lambda function

+### Create a MetaHub Zip package

+You will need to create a zip package for the lambda with MetaHub code, for doing this:

+- `cd metahub`
+- `zip -r terraform/zip/lambda.zip lib`

+### Create a MetaHub layer package

+You will need to create a Lambda layer with all MetaHub python dependencies.

+- `cd metahub`
+- `mkdir layer`
+- `cd layer`
+- `mkdir -p python/lib/python3.9/site-packages`
+- `pip3 install -r ../requirements.txt --target python/lib/python3.9/site-packages`
+- `zip -r9 terraform/zip/metahub-layer.zip .`
+- `cd ..`
+- `rm -r layer`

+### Deploy Lambda

+You can find the code for deploying the lambda function under the `terraform/` folder.

+- `terraform init`
+- `terraform apply`

 # AWS Authentication